GENERAL CONDITIONS OF SALE AND DELIVERY

 1. All those parts, which prove to be deficient as a result of a condition prior to the transfer of risk, are to be rectified or replaced without charge according to the choice of the supplier.
 Such deficiencies must be notified in writing to the supplier, as soon as they are established.
 Replaced parts become the property of the supplier.

 2. In order that all the rectifications and replacement deliveries, which appear to the supplier as being necessary, can be carried out as required, the purchaser must make the necessary time and opportunity available after agreement with the supplier; otherwise the supplier is released from the liability for the consequences which arise.
+The supplier is entitled to make the owed rectification dependent on the customer paying the due contract price.
 It is only in urgent cases, where operating safety is endangered or where disproportionately great damage has to be prevented, that the purchaser has the right, after informing the supplier, to rectify the deficiency himself or have it rectified by third parties, and to demand reimbursement of the required expenditure from the supplier.

 3. The supplier bears the immediate costs, which arise from the rectification or replacement delivery, as well as the costs of the replacement parts including dispatch – insofar as the complaint proves to be justified.
 The supplier also bears the costs of dismantling and reinstallation, as well as those for any required provision of facilities, together with the costs of the technicians and ancillary staff, including travel costs, as long as this does not involve any disproportionate burden on the supplier.